-Some preschoolers in your class may have conditions that affect their language and communication development, including developmental delays, autism, neurological disorders, or vision, hearing, speech, or language impairments.
-Children with Individualized Education Programs (IEPs) have a specific plan with strategies to help them meet their personal goals, and may need changes or adaptations to daily routines, the classroom environment, and the curriculum.
+Some preschoolers in your class may have conditions that affect their language and communication development, including developmental delays, autism, neurological disorders or vision, hearing, speech or language impairments.
+Children with Individual Educational Plans (IEPs) have a specific strategies to help them meet their personal goals, and may need changes or adaptations to daily routines, the classroom environment and the curriculum.